mmujahid09/amazon-lightsail-developer-guide/doc_source/lightsail-how-to-create-instance-from-snapshot.md

 1. Choose **Create instance**\.

    Lightsail takes you to the management page for your new instance, and you can start managing your new instance\.

+   Note: It is recommended to perform sysprep operation before creating a snapshot.
+Instances launched from snapshots that were not sysprepped can cause issues while generating the default password.
+To connect to instances that were launched using snapshots without sysprepping, use the default administrator password of the parent instance.
+Additionally the instance can be connected only via the RDP client and webconsole will not work.